 The next day, Paula discovered the water that we drank in Pan Dia was unboiled and the filtered water here at the clinic is almost as bad.
 The tap water here came out clear of bacteria.
 She will repeat all the tests to confirm her results.
 Thankfully, neither Paula nor I became sick from the unboiled water.
-Perhaps I’m building up a little immunity since this is my fourth trip to the Caribbean region.
-But it does make me realize how much I take for granted clean water in the USA.
+Perhaps I’m building up some immunity since this is my fourth trip to the Caribbean region.
+But it does make me realize how much I take clean water for granted in the USA.
 (We later learned that the clinic’s board of directors took steps to improve their water filtration system as the result of Paula’s work.)

-The next day, Dr Elaine had me work in the city hospital in the Intensive Care Unit (ICU).
+The next day, Dr. Elaine had me work in the city hospital in the Intensive Care Unit (ICU).
 There was no running water or electricity that day, so no one was on an EKG monitor, and it was very hot since they could not run fans or air conditioning.
 The only way I could wash my hands was with wet wipes that I brought with me.
-The nurse pulled out their only stethoscope which had five foot long tubing on it and no diaphragm on the bell, so she grabbed a piece of paper and placed it over the bell.
-After she checked a 46 year old woman’s blood pressure who had a blood clot in her lung, I rechecked it with my stethoscope.
-I was shocked that it was very high at 180/120 and that they only checked her blood pressure every 12 hours.
-She then gave the woman Procardia under her tongue and pushed Ranitidine intravenously quickly through her IV line.
+The nurse pulled out their only stethoscope which had five-foot long tubing on it and no diaphragm on the bell, so she grabbed a piece of paper and placed it over the bell.
+After she checked a 46-year-old woman’s blood pressure who had a blood clot in her lung, I rechecked it with my stethoscope.
+I was shocked that it was dangerously high at 180/120 and that they only checked her blood pressure every twelve hours.
+The nurse gave the woman Procardia under her tongue and pushed Ranitidine intravenously quickly through her IV line.
 I checked the patient’s blood pressure twice after that and it came down to 150/88.
-There was a can of pear nectar on the woman’s bedside table, so Dr Elaine and I helped her sit up and she drank it thirstily.
+There was a can of pear nectar on the woman’s bedside table, so Dr. Elaine and I helped her sit up and she drank it thirstily.
 There was no water pitcher beside her bed.
 I pitied her because it was so hot in the ICU.

 The doctor then came in and changed the abdominal dressing of a man who had a ruptured appendix using Betadine and sterile gloves.
-The nurse then had me give him a gentamicin antibiotic injection in his arm.
+The nurse then had me give the patient a gentamicin antibiotic injection in his arm.
 Normally I would have given it by IV drip slowly or given it in his thigh.
-Then she mixed up 1 gram of ampicillin in 5 ml. of normal saline and gave it rapid IV push through his line.
+Then the nurse mixed up 1 gram of ampicillin in 5 ml. of normal saline and gave it rapid IV push through his line.
 She asked me to give it, but I refused and told her I was used to dripping it slowly through the IV over 30 minutes.
-She then gave him 100 ml. of Gatorade with brown sugar added for lunch.
-There was a quart of it, but she said he couldn’t have any more.
-Then she offered Dr Elaine and me a glass of Gatorade as she drank one, but we politely declined.
+She gave him 100 ml. of Gatorade with brown sugar added for lunch.
+There was a quart of it, but she said he couldn’t have anymore.
+Then she offered Dr. Elaine and me a glass of Gatorade as she drank one, but we politely declined.

 The third patient in ICU was a woman who had been stabbed by her husband.
 She had a tube in her stomach with the drainage bag lying on the floor under her bed.
 She also had a tube in her bladder, with that bag also lying on the floor.
-She had on no gown and was exposed from the waist up.
+Her torso was exposed from the waist up.
 She was behind a curtain so no nurse could observe her, and her IV ran dry.
 When the nurse discovered it, she hung a new IV bag and ran a tube full of air into the patient.
 Since there was no running water, none of the patients were bathed and the nurses never washed their hands.
 All the patients appeared dehydrated from lack of fluids in the heat.

 On our way to lunch, we stopped by to see Julie in the pediatric ward.
 There was a baby in severe respiratory distress.
-She watched the nurses try 20 times to start an IV in a baby with the same butterfly needle.
-One male nurse accidentally stuck himself with the needle, and then continued to stick the baby with it.
+She watched the nurses try twenty times to start an IV in a baby with the same butterfly needle.
+One male nurse accidentally stuck himself with the needle and then continued to stick the baby with it.

 Since the operating room was closed for the holidays, we went with Cora, NP, as she made home visits to families who have infants on her nutritional program.
-This very poor village is a number of shacks beside a bean field and the river.
+The first village had several shacks beside a bean field and the river.
 We watched them wash their clothes in the river and cook their food over a charcoal fire.
 One home had two babies because one baby’s mother had died in childbirth.
 The remaining mother was trying to breastfeed her own baby and the orphan, who appeared to weigh only about three pounds.

 After walking down dirt roads and fording several streams, we arrived at the local midwife’s home.
-She delivers 100 babies yearly and charges no fee.
-She was a dear friendly 40 year old grandma who got down on the ground and demonstrated how she delivered her own twins alone!
+She delivers one hundred babies yearly free of charge.
+She was a dear friendly 40-year-old grandma who got down on the ground and demonstrated how she delivered her own twins alone.
 Until last year, when she spent three days training at a local hospital, she had never received any formal instruction.
 At the end of our visit, she handed us each a chicken egg as a gift.
-It was difficult for us to accept this gift as we knew we were taking most of her food for the entire week, but Cora said we would have offended her greatly if we would have refused.
-In turn, we gave her a gift of several boxes of gloves for her home deliveries since she could no longer obtain them.
+It was difficult for us to accept this gift as we knew we were taking most of her food for the entire week, but Cora said we would have offended her if we would have refused.
+In turn, we gave her a gift of several boxes of gloves for her home deliveries.
 She hugged us all as we left.

-Those days in the city hospital with hardly any supplies and in the homes of people who had very little material goods, once again brought home to me how I have grown up in such relative material wealth in the USA.
+My days working in the city hospital with few supplies and visiting homes of people who had scarce material goods, once again brought home to me how I have grown up in such material wealth in the USA.
 The poorest people in the USA are wealthy compared to many people in the world.
-One missionary in Ecuador told me that the people there think that all Americans sleep on mattresses stuffed with money!
-She offered to let them look at her mattress to prove that there was no money in it:)
+One missionary in Ecuador told me that the people there think that all Americans sleep on mattresses stuffed with money.
+She offered to let them look at her mattress to prove that there was no money in it.